 ♫ Listening to: Living in Oblivion by Anything Box ♫

 These no-bake mini pumpkin cheesecakes with dreamy candy bar pieces are a collaboration with Amy’s Kitchen.
 Not all of their candy bars are vegan, but the Sunny, Dreamy, and Minty are, and they’re organic too.
 These mini pumpkin cheesecakes are rich enough to mimic the actual texture of cheesecake, and they’re an easy no-bake dessert!
+I you like no-bake desserts, check out my mini key lime pies.

 Give yourself a break from the stress of the holidays and make these in advance.
 They stay good in the freezer for up to a month!
 They’re a fun addition to autumn and winter festivities, such as Thanksgiving, Christmas, and New Years Eve.
 But you don’t need an occasion.
 I have some in my freezer right now, and I defrost one each night after dinner to have for dessert.
 They’re fun to eat, you don’t need to dirty any dishes, and they’re guilt free, because they’re packed with vitamin A and protein (as if I ever feel guilty eating dessert).
 If you like pumpkin desserts, check out my pumpkin cake wands and my pumpkin pie.